DevExpress/testcafe/docs/articles/documentation/extending-testcafe/browser-provider-plugin/browser-provider-methods.md

 ### canResizeWindowToDimensions

-Checks if the window can be resized to the specified dimensions.
+Checks if the browser window can be resized to the specified dimensions.

 ```text
 async canResizeWindowToDimensions ( id, width, height )